Shagesh/pytorch-NSM/README.md

 ### Supervised NSM

-The second part of the code introduces the `Supervised_NSM_Conv` class, which implements supervised learning.
+The code also introduces a module called `SupervisedSimilarityMatching` class, which implements supervised learning.
 It includes additional functionality for handling labeled data during training.

-- There is an additional encoder for the labels, `encoder_labels`, which processes the label information.
-- The forward pass includes the labels as input and incorporates them into the computation.
-- The loss function considers the label information in addition to the data and updates the loss accordingly.
-- The training method also incorporates the labels during backpropagation and weight updates.

-The `Supervised_NSM_Conv` class also includes additional methods for pooling the output and visualizing the learned features.
+It is a special case of `MultiSimilarityMatching`, which attempts to maximize the similarity between the circuit's output and multiple inputs.

 ## Questions?